 By default, VBScript is not case sensitive and does not differentiate between uppercase and lowercase spelling of words, for example, in variables, object and method names, or constants.

 For example, the two statements below are identical in VBScript:

 When you enter a value as a text string, you must add quotation marks before and after the string.
 For example, in the above segment of script, the names of the Web site, Web page, and edit box are all text strings surrounded by quotation marks.
-Note that the value 31 is also surrounded by quotation marks, because it is a text string that represents a number and not a numeric value.

 In the following example, only the property name (first argument) is a text string and is in quotation marks.
 The second argument (the value of the property) is a variable and therefore does not have quotation marks.
 The third argument (specifying the timeout) is a numeric value, which also does not need quotation marks.

 You can specify variables to store strings, integers, arrays and objects.
 Using variables helps to make your script more readable and flexible.
-For more details, see Using Variables.
+For more details, see Using variables.

 To achieve the desired result and to avoid errors, it is important that you use parentheses () correctly in your statements.
-For more details, see Using Parentheses .
+For more details, see Using parentheses .

 You can add comments to your statements using an apostrophe ('), either at the beginning of a separate line, or at the end of a statement.
 We recommend adding comments wherever possible, to make your scripts easier to understand and maintain.

 You can add extra blank spaces to your script to improve clarity.
 These spaces are ignored by VBScript.